 - Preheat the oven according to the instructions on the cake mix box.

-- Mash the thawed strawberries with a fork.
+- Thoroughly mash the thawed strawberries with a fork.

 - Add strawberries and water to the angel food cake mix.
-Mix on low until combined, then on high for about 3 minutes, until the batter is light and fluffy.
+Mix on low until combined, about 30 seconds, then on medium for about 1 minute, until the batter is light and fluffy.

 - Place the batter into an angel food cake pan.
 Run a knife through the batter to deflate any air pockets.